vophihungvn/image-annotation-api/docs/Development_and_testing.md

 - Start python server `./scripts/run_local.sh`
 - Install [VScode rest client](https://github.com/Huachao/vscode-restclient)
 - Open `restclient.http` file.
 Change username and password on the top of the file with the super user you created
-- Using request inside `restclient.http`
+- Using request inside `restclient.http`.
+Please change the request information to make the request succesfully

 ### Run unit test